LG G7 ThinQ in our hands: Yes, you can summon Google Assistant with a button

 Hey look, a dedicated Google Assistant button!
 (And far-field mic)

-LG also wants you to talk to your phone from far away like a Google Home ($129.00 at Walmart).
+LG also wants you to talk to your phone from far away like a Google Home.
 Improved microphones promise up to a 16-foot (4.9-meter) range and better voice recognition when other audio is nearby.
 I'm not sure I want my phone to listen to me from that far away, but if you're planning on docking your phone and using it like an Echo or Home, maybe this is useful.

 A 'booming' speaker